pnegre/whiteboard/README.txt

 	$ whiteboard

 Make sure that you have bluetooth working.
-Tested in Debian testing and Ubuntu Intrepid Ibex.
+Tested in Debian Lenny and Ubuntu Intrepid Ibex.